-In this course, students will autonomously investigate recent research about machine learning techniques in computer graphics.
+In this course, students will autonomously investigate recent research about machine learning techniques in the field of computer graphics.
 Independent investigation for further reading, critical analysis, and evaluation of the topic are required.

 - It is only allowed to miss a single time-slot.
 Missing a second one means failing the seminar.
 If you have to miss any, please let us know in advance.